The 2009 Victory Garden Craze

 Beets, corn, squash, beans, lettuce, carrots, spinach, cucumbers, radishes, peas and a number of other vegetables can all be planted directly in your garden.
 Onions are usually planted in the form of sets (bulbs) or plants.
 The season in most areas is too short to grow onions from seed.

 Plant only what you expect to eat plus a little extra to cover failed germination or loss to pests, and store the unused seeds for next year.
 If you plant every seed in a typical packet, you will have more than you are likely able to use.
-I have some seeds that are over 10 years old that still have good germination.
+I have some seeds that are well over 10 years old that still have good germination.

 Summary

 Starting a vegetable garden can be rewarding, certainly from a financial standpoint, but the feeling you get from raising fresh and healthy produce from your own efforts is much more rewarding.
 I certainly don’t want to discourage anyone from starting a vegetable garden, but suggest you start small and have realistic expectations.
-Also, have fun!
+Above all, have fun!

-© 2009 - 2010 Gary C. Sutcliffe
+© 2009 - 2022 Gary C. Sutcliffe

 Created with the QTH.com SiteBuilder.